In The Metaverse, Sexual Assault Is Very Real

 ”

 Online harassment is far from a new MO, and the same goes for virtual sexual assault.
 In 1993, The Village Voice described one of the first reported accounts of a virtual rape in the game LambdaMOO when a player under the name Mr. Bungle used a subprogram that allowed them to describe sexual acts to the other players and forced other player’s characters to perform sex acts.
 A 2021 Pew Research Center study found that 41% of Americans have experienced some kind of online harassment, be it physical threats, sexual harassment, or name-calling, to name a few.
 (While the percentage is the same as in 2017, research indicates the intensity is greater).
 The same study found that the share of women who reported being sexually harassed online has doubled since 2017, jumping from 8% to 16%.
+In the UK, one study showed that 75% of young women surveyed about online abuse had received unwanted sexually explicit images.
 What’s still unclear, however, is how many people have been sexually assaulted online, which makes Patel and others’ experiences unique as virtual reality’s intended design is to give users the feeling of real lived-in experiences.

 Advertisement